khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/SessionLogging/_getSessionDetails

-**Description:** Returns the full details of a specific session, or an empty array if not found.
+**Description:** Retrieves the complete details for a specific session.

 **Requirements:**
-- (Implicit: session ID must be provided)
+- A valid `session` ID must be provided.

 **Effects:**
-- Returns an array containing the full details of a specific session, or an empty array if not found.
+- Returns an array containing a single object with the session's details, or an empty array if not found.

 **Request Body:**
 ```json